Infini9te/Smart-Contract-Management/README.md

 ## Commands

-Inside the project directory, in the terminal type: npm i Open two additional terminals in your VS code
+Inside the project directory,
+1. In the terminal type: npm i
+2. Open two additional terminals in your VS code
-In the second terminal type: npx hardhat node
+3. In the second terminal type: npx hardhat node
-In the third terminal, type: npx hardhat run --network localhost scripts/deploy.js Back in the first terminal, type npm run dev to launch the front-end
+4. In the third terminal, type: npx hardhat run --network localhost scripts/deploy.js
+5. Back in the first terminal, type npm run dev to launch the front-end

 ## STEPS
 ### Assessment.sol: